-Before we dive into the tutorials, let’s look into the things you have to consider when setting up a tarp shelter:
+Before we dive into the tutorials, let’s look into some factors that you have to consider when choosing and setting up a tarp shelter:

 Weather and geography

-A tarp shelter requires sharp knot-tying skills.
+A tight tarp shelter requires sharp knot-tying skills.
 Need a refresher on how to do your knots?
 We’ve got just the thing here.
 We also have a tutorial on essential tarp shelter knots and how to use them in real-life scenarios further along, so keep reading!

 Tarp dimensions and types